dsagman/picat/readme_v2.md

 b=4;A=5. % A is bound to 5. because b!=4 and ';' means 'or'.

-NoJavaVariableNamesHere=true. % OK, but this is not normal Picat style, but you live your best self however you want.
+NoJavaVariableNamesHere=true. % OK, but this is not normal Picat style, but you do you however you want.
-hakank: I don't see any big problem with this.
-Though I agree that it is unusual with these long variable names in Picat (and Prolog).
 ```

 ## Assignment (Binding) vs. Unification (Bind or Fail) vs. Equality (Only Numbers)